-Why the GED is Not Administered Online
+Why the GED is not Administered Online

-By only offering the General Educational Development (GED) test at physical locations, the American Council for Education (ACE), which created the test, is better able to confirm every test taker's identity and control cheating (www.acenet.edu).
-Some online sites claim to offer a GED credential, but they not affiliated with ACE, the GED Testing Service or any state or jurisdiction that awards the GED credential.
+By only offering the General Educational Development (GED) test at physical locations, the American Council for Education (ACE), which created the test, is better able to confirm every test taker's identity and control cheating.
+For more information on theAmerican Council for Education, visit their website at www.acenet.edu.
+Some online sites claim to offer a GED credential, but they are not affiliated with ACE, the GED Testing Service, or any state or jurisdiction that awards the GED credential.
 Individuals should be wary of these websites as they are fraudulent.

 Options for Test Preparation Online